| THE THREAT

 In April 2006 BAA, the then owners of Stansted Airport, submitted a planning application asking the local planning authority, Uttlesford District Council, to allow the airport to expand from an annual throughput of 25 million passengers to 35 million passengers per annum.
 This planning application was refused by Uttlesford District Council in November 2006 after deliberations lasting seven months and drawing an overwhelming number of objections from the community at large.

 BAA appealed the decision and a public inquiry was held during the summer of 2007.
-Our Public Inquiry page gives more details of the process for this and the principal arguments against the proposals, set out in the Statements of Case by SSE.
+Our Public Inquiry page gives more details of the process for this and the principal arguments against the proposals, set out in the evidence submitted by SSE.

 In October 2008, following consideration of the Public Inquiry Inspector's report and additional representations, the Government announced approval for an increase in permitted passenger numbers from 25 to 35 million per annum and a rise in the permitted number of annual flight movements from 241,000 to 264,000.